koy-e/technique-test/README.md

 # technique-test

-i hope we get full marks for this.
+i hope we do well on this seminar